-We are committed to meeting the highest standards of corporate governance and ethics throughout our operations.
+We aim to meet the highest standards of corporate governance and ethics throughout our operations.

 We apply the Wates Corporate Governance Principles, which provide guidance for large private companies.
 These principles guide us in our approach to good corporate governance and disclosures on our purpose and leadership, board composition, directors’ responsibilities, opportunity and risk, remuneration, and stakeholder relationships and engagement.

-We know that maintaining all aspects of our environmental, social and governance commitments, and behaving as a good corporate citizen, are essential to the success of the business.
-ESG is a standing item at quarterly Board meetings and a comprehensive reporting pack is prepared for review in advance, containing a full suite of metrics and KPIs against which our performance is measured.
-Any high-level ESG related risks are also tabled and considered.
+Sustainability is a standing item at quarterly Board meetings and a comprehensive reporting pack is prepared for review in advance, containing a full suite of metrics and KPIs against which our performance is measured.
+Any high-level sustainability related risks are also tabled and considered.

 Tax and transparency